strapi/strapi/docs/v3.x/guides/custom-admin.md

 ## Build the new admin

 Well now you have the admin panel you want.
-But during all the process, the admin panel was updated on the run time because of the command `yarn develop --watch-admin` / `npm run develop -- --watch-admin`.
+But during all the process, the admin panel was updated on the run time because of the command `yarn develop --watch-admin` or `npm run develop -- --watch-admin`.

 If you start your application using `yarn start` or `yarn develop` the admin will be the old version.
 Your updates are not applied.